code-423n4/2022-09-nouns-builder-findings/data/CodingNameKiki-G.md

 (Before) 149: auction.endTime = uint40(block.timestamp + settings.timeBuffer);
 (After) 149: auction.endTime = uint40(block.timestamp + cache);

-2. Storing "auction.settled" into bool cache in the function _settleAuction() can save a decent amount of gas.
+2. Storing "auction.settled" into bool cache in the function _settleAuction() can save gas.

 In the following function, auction.settled should be cached as it is read several times